Pato-elf/dartmudlet/README.md

-/repeat copy <num> <num>         - Copy one repeat set over to another /repeat echo on|off              - Echo repeat commands to the screen (default off) /set fontsize <option> <8-20>    - Set the fontsize for tabs (all|chat|improves|message|who) /track <option>                  - Command line control of the tracking system /who on|off                      - Auto check the who list every 5 minutes
+/repeat copy <num> <num>         - Copy one repeat set over to another /repeat echo on|off              - Echo repeat commands to the screen (default off) /set fontsize <option> <8-20>    - Set the fontsize for tabs (all|chat|improves|message|who) /set keypad on|off|help          - Enable the keypad for directional movement /track <option>                  - Command line control of the tracking system /who on|off                      - Auto check the who list every 5 minutes
 #num repeat                      - Repeat commands from the command line (e.g. #3 say hi)